Aperol Sour: Two Variations

 Ingredients

-These two bright orange Aperol sour variations follow the classic sour cocktail formula seen in this vodka sour.
-One Aperol sour, a light and refreshing version, uses only Aperol, lemon juice, and simple syrup.
-The other is a gin sour variation that uses gin, Aperol, lemon juice, simple syrup, and an egg white to give you a richer, smoother, more sophisticated sour cocktail.
+These two bright orange Aperol sour recipes follow the classic sour cocktail formula seen in this vodka sour.
+One sour, a light and refreshing version, uses only Aperol, lemon juice, and simple syrup.
+The other is a Aperol gin sour variation that uses gin, Aperol, lemon juice, simple syrup, and an egg white to give you a richer, smoother, more sophisticated sour cocktail.

 About Aperol

 Aperol is an Italian aperitivo like Campari.
-Compared to Campari, Aperol is less bitter and slightly sweeter with herbal and orange flavors.
-It’s much lighter than Campari with only 11% alcohol by volume compared to the 24% of Campari.
+Aperol is less bitter than Campari and slightly sweeter with herbal and orange flavors.
+It’s also much lighter than Campari with only 11% alcohol by volume compared to the 24% of Campari.

-The classic Aperol cocktail is an Aperol spritz, made with Aperol, prosecco, and soda water.
-But you can use Aperol in any cocktail where you might find Campari.
-The obvious substitution is the Aperol Negroni.
+The classic Aperol cocktail is an Aperol spritz, made in a classic spritz formula using Aperol, prosecco, and soda water.
+But you can make other Aperol drinks by substituting Aperol in any cocktail where you might find Campari.
+The obvious substitution is the Aperol Negroni or an Aperol soda.

 Make your sour sweeter or more sour by using a quarter of an ounce more or less of your citrus or simple syrup.
 Make it with rum and lime juice, and it’s a daiquiri.
 Change it to tequila, use orange liqueur instead of sugar syrup, and you have a margarita.
 Make it with gin and lime, and it’s a gimlet.

 You can vary the flavors with different simple syrups, juice, or liqueurs.
 The cosmo is a vodka sour made with cranberry juice and orange liqueur.
+The mojito adds soda water.
 The popular Porn Star martini is actually a passion fruit sour and not a martini.

 Recipe tips and tricks